Create a Security User Account.

 Microsoft Access uses the PID and the user name as seeds for an encryption algorithm to generate a secure identifier for the user account.
 The new name will appear in the user name box.

-- Now that you have created your own Administrator account, exit Microsoft Access and then start it again.
+- Now that you have created your own Administrator account, exit Microsoft Access and start again.

 - This time, log on with your new Administrator account.